korn-sudo/Project-Fog/README.md

-# ☁️ Project Fog v2.4.1 ☁️
+# ☁️ Project Fog v2.5 ☁️

-_Project Fog is VPS AutoScript for Debian and Ubuntu Distros.
-Contains pre-installed tunneling application.
-Read below all supported application._
+_Project Fog is a VPS AutoScript for Ubuntu and Debian Distros.
+Comes with pre-installed tunneling software.
+See below for a list of pre-installed programs._

 [![Korn|Fog](https://cldup.com/dTxpPi9lDf.thumb.png)](https://nodesource.com/products/Kornsolid)